kadena-io/pact/docs/pact-reference.md

 ### Data Types {#datatypes}

-Pact code can be explicitly typed, and is always strongly-typed under the hood as the native functions perform strict typechecking as indicated in their documented type signatures. language, but does use fixed type representations "under the hood" and does no coercion of types, so is strongly-typed nonetheless.
+Pact code can be explicitly typed, and is always strongly-typed under the hood as the native functions perform strict type checking as indicated in their documented type signatures. language, but does use fixed type representations "under the hood" and does no coercion of types, so is strongly-typed nonetheless.